Lord of the Drums: A Solo Trip to Burundi and Lake Tanganyika

 Gitega

 After a long journey, the first thing I did was check in and refresh.
-A quick nap later, decided to take a drive around town to soak up of that history.
+A quick nap later, I decided to take a drive around town to soak up that history.

-Back to the hotel to catch a delightful sunset.
+Back to the hotel, I caught a delightful sunset over Lake Tanganyika.
 Who can believe this is Burundi and not Zanzibar?

-As I sat there, sipping my juice, I felt truly grateful to be the only traveler/tourist in this country.
+As I sat there, sipping my juice by Lake Tanganyika, I felt truly grateful to be the only traveler/tourist in this country.
 Having places like this to myself is something I will never ever get tired of.
-Such is the journey of an intrepid traveler.
-Worth every hassle.

 Source of the Nile

-I woke up bright and early to go outside and experience the quietness of the sea.
-It was just me and the fishermen in the boat.
+I woke up bright and early to go outside and experience the quietness of Lake Tanganyika.
+It was just me and the fishermen in their boats.

-After a nice relaxed breakfast, we ventured outside the city for a long drive.
+After a nice relaxed breakfast by Lake Tanganyika, we ventured outside the city for a long drive.
 This leg reminded me of our drive up in Uganda.

-After which, we drove to the Karera waterfalls.
-Hidden away inside the forests of Rutana, this was one of the pretty pit stops I made as I drove around this small East African country.
+We later drove to the Karera waterfalls.
+Hidden inside the forests of Rutana, this was one of the prettiest pit stops I made as I explored the country.

 This waterfalls may look small but there are actually 5 waterfalls inside the park.
 There is a bit of driving to get around here so I recommend taking it slow and spending time just walking around to all the waterfalls.
 It wasn’t as impressive as the ones in Bali but so worth making the trip from the capital.